Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Results

 These results support our claim that this keyword generation approach can be applied to differentiate sender’s email topics from one another, and give an indication of their role in a network.

 Repetition was not a problem in the generated subjects, even among subjects where the first couple of words were identical.
-For example, user ID 15 had many subjects being generated about meetings and conference calls, and it was observed that the subject generation model generated different dates and/or descriptors for each subject, as shown in Figure \ref{conditionalarch}.
+For example, user ID 15 had many subjects being generated about meetings and conference calls, and it was observed that the subject generation model generated different dates and/or descriptors for each subject, as shown in the right-most column of Table \ref{genkeysub}.